-Below is a list of simple things any small business owner can do to ensure they aren’t over-paying in taxes and remember, at Ken-Mar Tax “we’ll save you more than our fee or your taxes are free.”
+Scroll through the five tax reduction strategies for small business owners in the carousel below.
+This is a simple list of things any small business owner can do to ensure they aren't over-paying in taxes and remember, at Ken-Mar Tax "we'll save you more than our fee or your taxes are free."
 Contact us to schedule a tax filing appointment or for a free consultation.

 Auto mileage is one of the biggest deductions for small business owners and it’s important to keep a detailed record of your mileage.
 When our team at Ken-Mar Tax prepares your taxes, we always calculate both the actual mileage and the standard mileage rate before determining which to claim on your taxes to make sure you get the best deduction!
 Keep your records clear and every year we’ll work out which one is best for your tax reduction strategy.